abdulbadii/history-tidying/README.md

 reload history from file `~/.bash_history`
 (clean the current history up and then do as previous above)

-Except the mere `history` command itself as typing h <enter> will get into this interactive history tidying
+Except the mere `history` command itself to simply list entire numbered command history, as typing h <enter> will get into this interactive history tidying

 So it needs a period such as
 `$ h .`

-to simply list numbered command history entirely
+Upon exit it will automatically clean up every empty/space content line

 Do **h -w** to ensure save in ~/.bash_history after tidying up before exit